-Shahin, S. & Zheng, P. (forthcoming).
+Shahin, S. & Zheng, P. (2018).
 Big Data and the illusion of choice: Comparing the evolution of India’s Aadhaar and China’s Social Credit System as technosocial discourses.
 Social Science Computer Review. *Special issue: Big Data Ethics and Politics.

 Shahin, S. (2017).
 Analysis of messy data.
 In J. Matthes, Davis, C. S., & Potter, R. F. (Eds.), International Encyclopedia of Communication Research Methods (pp. 1-8).
 London: Wiley.